 Blood pressure (BP)

-- Your BP is higher or lower than your healthcare provider has told you it should be.
+- Your BP is higher or lower than you were told it should be.

 - You have questions or concerns about your condition or care.

 Why you may need to take your BP:

 You may not have any signs or symptoms of high BP.
 You may need to take your BP regularly to know how often your BP is high.
 High BP increases your risk for a stroke, heart attack, or kidney disease.
 You may need to take medicine to keep your BP at a normal level.
 Write down and keep a log of your BP.
 Your healthcare provider can use the BP results in your log to see if your BP medicines are working.